vilemjanota/VVekly/README.md

 ## Description

-VVeekly Habits Tracker allows users to create, update, and monitor their weekly habits.
+Habits Tracker allows users to create, update, and monitor their weekly habits.
 It features a modern, responsive UI and a secure, scalable backend.
 The project is structured into a `frontend` directory for the React application and a `backend` directory for the Django REST API.

 ## Deployment